pataponjak3/Digital-Assistant-Project/README.md

 Once activated, your terminal prompt should start with `(venv)`, it's in this mode that you'll install the dependencies and start the assistant.

 ### Install Dependencies
-Use pip to install all the required Python libraries:
+Use pip to install all the required Python libraries in the terminal prompt with the `(venv)`:
 ```bash
 pip install -r requirements.txt
 ```